clearmatics/observer-dapp/README.md

 The main two functions are: (1) adding an Observer and (2) removing an existing Observer.
 In both cases, the identifier used is the enode address.
 These are found in `Observer.js`.
 By utilising either function, Metamask is triggered and brings the user to the payment window.

 In the permissioning contract (Glienicke.json), the network address can be found.
 Note that the network addresses for the Observer and Validator DApp are distinct.

-The Observer node is a superset of the Validator node.
-Thus, a validator does not necessarily have to be an observer.

 ### Observer: Miscellaneous